elnidal/Hepsihikayepython/API_DOCS.md

 2. Implement token refresh logic when tokens expire
 3. Handle network errors gracefully with appropriate user messaging
 4. Use proper error handling and loading states in the UI
 5. Consider implementing offline capabilities for content editing
+6. For the reader app, use the `/public/feed` and `/public/post/{post_id}` endpoints
+7. For the admin app, use the authenticated endpoints